elvinasn/gamehub-cli/README.md

 ### `gamehub build`

-Uploads the game assets to the GameHub platform.
+To upload game assets to the GameHub platform, run the following command:

 ```bash
 gamehub build